All Episodes

 We go through de-escalation training.

-We go through uh defensive tactics training with martial arts involved in it.
+We go through defensive tactics training with martial arts involved in it.

-Even even now in Texas, when you go through the driver's license when you're driver's edge when you're a young person, you're trained on how to interact with police officers.
+Even now in Texas, when you go through the driver's license, when you're driver's ed, when you're a young person, you're trained on how to interact with police officers.

 Therefore, police officers are trained on what young people are trained to interact with.

-You know, we have we're trained in de-escalation methods, and and in our my particular area, we even have a unit that goes out with a social worker for suicidal attempts, um, any any kind of uh mental issue.
+And in my particular area, we even have a unit that goes out with a social worker for suicidal attempts, any kind of mental issue.

-I think they can accompany police and maybe the experts in that field because cops can't possibly do all that.
+I think they could accompany police and maybe the experts in that field because cops can't possibly do all that.

-Well, listen, I gotta run, but I know the White House is expected to come out with reforms and this week.
+Listen, I got to run, but I know the White House is expected to come out with reforms.

-A lot of them hopefully will include training and will include other people that could show up and maybe help, you know, professionally uh those people that might have other issues, problems that they've got to deal with.
+And this week, a lot of them hopefully will include training and will include other people that could show up and maybe help, you know, professionally those people that might have other issues, problems that they've got to deal with.

-More training, um absolutely more options in terms of non-lethal tools available for police officers.
+More options in terms of non-lethal tools available for police officers.

 We'll come back.

-On the other side, by the way, uh, we will get into the issue.
+On the other side, by the way, we will get into the issue.

 What about riots in our city streets and now police standing down straight ahead?